Founded in 1945 by Mr. Ed Wackerhagen and Mr. Bob Kraus of Racine, Wisconsin,

 Both of these rifles were designed to fire .20 caliber (5mm) cylindrical pellets known as Bantam 5's ammunition.

-Pictures and information of these classic rifles can be found on the following Registries:
+Pictures and information of the classic Model A and Model B rifles can be found on the following Registries:

 Due to the high price of the "Super-Grade" and "Sporter" models, sales were slow.